jshuadvd/hacks-n-notes/networks.md

 - If there are any packets missing, TCP will request the sender to re-send those packets.

 ## HTTP and HTML
+- the internet is open
+- all connections are shared
+- information is sent in plain text

 ### URL (Uniform Resource Locator)

 ### HTTP (HyperText Transfer Protocol)
 > Language used to communicate between browsers and servers

 ### HTML (HyperText Markup Language)